nasa/fmdtools/docs/fmdtools.define.container.rst

 fmdtools.define.container.parameter
 --------------------------------

+.. automodule:: fmdtools.define.container.parameter

-Parameter classes are used to represent immutable properties of the system.
-Parameter classes are extended and deployed by the user, as shown below:
+:class:`~fmdtools.define.container.parameter.Parameter` classes are used to represent immutable properties of the system. :class:`~fmdtools.define.container.parameter.Parameter` classes are extended and deployed by the user, as shown below:

 .. figure:: figures/uml/Parameter.svg
    :width: 600